visgence/teleceptor/teleceptor/api/README.md

 In the case of 'datastream', the value is a list of selected datastreams.

 teleceptorurl/api/datastreams/<stream_id>/
-Obtain a single Datastream for the given stream_id.
+Obtain a single datastream for the given stream_id.
 Returns:
 A JSON object with either a key 'error' or 'stream'.
 In the case of 'error', the value is an error string.